freqtrade/freqtrade/docs/docker_quickstart.md

 !!!
 Question "How to edit the bot configuration?"
     You can edit the configuration at any time, which is available as `user_data/config.json` (within the directory `ft_userdata`) when using the above configuration.

-    You can also change the both Strategy and commands by editing the `docker-compose.yml` file.
+    You can also change the both Strategy and commands by editing the command section of your `docker-compose.yml` file.

 #### Adding a custom strategy